fliptosideb/ACSO6OASO1T10/README.md

 Project #1 at UCI's Coding Boot Camp.

-The day out applications is an all-in-one place to search and plan out your day whether you are going on a date or just like to be organized.
+The day out application is an all-in-one place to search and plan out your day whether you are going on a date or just like to be organized.

 ## Visuals